apple/ccs-caldavtester/README.txt

 		defines a group of tests to be run.
 The suite is given a name and has an 'ignore' attribute that can be used to disable it.

+		ELEMENT <require-feature>
+			set of features.

+			ELEMENT <feature>
+				feature that server has to support for this test suite to run.

 	ELEMENT <test>
 		defines a single test within a test suite.
 A test has a name, description and one or more requests associated with it.
 There